marcomattolab/ines/README.md

 - [ ] Setup CI/CD for deployment to GitHub Pages
 - [ ] Create landing page to introduce the project

-## Phase 5 — Advanced / Experimental AI

-- [ ] Fine tuning Gemma 3 1B to make it a better assistant

 ---